The Bivalves are the

 The two shells are held together by a dorsal hinge, the ligament can look like

 glue oozing out between the two hinges (see Pecten maximus below).

 The shells are held slightly open at rest, but can be kept closed by a pair of

 powerful adductor muscles (see above), which work in opposition to the hinge ligament.
 When you eat a scallop it is the adductor muscle you are eating.

 Bivalves sense gravity using microscopic sensors (see diagram right).
 A hollow chamber is lined with nerve cells bearing sensory hairs.
-These can detect when a mineral weight (statocyst, see above) is touching them, and so give information about the animal's orientation.
+These can detect when a mineral weight (statocyst, see right) is touching them, and so give information about the animal's orientation.

 then swells as blood is pumped into it and acts as an anchor in the sediment, the foot muscle is then shortened as the animal pulls itself towards it (see Yoldia limatula on the left).
 Some can

 On the left is Yoldia limatula.
 The foot has a flattened sole which can be folded up to push into mud, then opened to anchor as the rest of the body is pulled downwards.

 scallop (right) can grow as large as 15 cm across.
 Along the edges of its

 mantle is has finger-like sensory processes, and between many of these are